Icinga/icinga2/doc/2-getting-started.md

 ### <a id="configuration-syntax-highlighting-nano"></a> Configuration Syntax Highlighting using Nano

-Install the package nano-icinga2 with your distribution's package manager.
+Install the package `nano-icinga2` with your distribution's package manager.

+Debian/Ubuntu:

-**Note:** On Debian and Ubuntu the syntax files are installed with the `icinga2-common` package, and enabled by default.
+**Note:** The syntax files are installed with the `icinga2-common` package already.

 RHEL/CentOS/Fedora: